h-chagas/qa_cafe/README.md

 If it worked, a "See you soon!" message will be shown; <br>

+### Tests - JUnit:
+To develop the tests, I used JUnit which is the most popular Java unit testing framework.

+#### -- To perform the tests --<br>
+1. The tests were created in the QACafe_test.java file;
+2. As a connection, a schema and a table must be created first, the testTableIsCreated() should be run for first.
+If a table had been created throughtout the standard method, Create.java class, this test will fail for a obvious reason.
+Once this test was run once, please comment it out.
+3. All the other tests are commented out.
+My suggestion is to uncomment each test to run one by one.

 Future aditional features:
 - [ ] Autoincrement for order ID's;
 - [ ] Float number to price column;